 Introduction to Different Types of Investments

 Investing can be a daunting subject!
-Don't worry, though - we are here to help you learn the basics of investing your money.
-Want to learn more about investing?
-This guide will help you find resources that cover different types of investments.
+Don't worry though; this guide will help you find resources that cover different types of investments.

 The building block of investing is a security.
 Everything starts from there.
 Securities are issued by a company or government agency, and prove ownership and a right to share in the earnings of the issuer.